sfu-dis/ssd-vs-pm/README.md

 ```

 ## Troubleshooting
-If you ever hit any issue that comes from Dash during compiling, use GCC instead of clang, and add '-march=native -mtune=native' to the compiler flags.
+1. If you ever hit any issue that comes from Dash during compiling, use GCC instead of clang, and add '-march=native -mtune=native' to the compiler flags.
+2. If you see similar errors like this one: `No rule to make target '/usr/lib/x86_64-linux-gnu/libpmemobj.so', needed by 'Ycsb/ycsb'`, please go to `Bztree/CMakeLists.txt` and change line 19 and line 69 to your own PMDK lib path.